-What Is The General Timeline Of Drug Related Cases?
+What Is the General Timeline of Drug Related Cases?

 All cases follow a certain timeline.
 The first step is the arraignment, which is the first appearance in court where the charges are formally read.
-Decisions are made at that the arraignment about whether or not the person will be allowed to go home on their own recognizance or whether they have to post some amount of bail money or follow some sort of conditions.
+Decisions are made at the arraignment about whether or not the person will be allowed to go home on their own recognizance or whether they have to post some amount of bail money or follow some sort of conditions.
 Both bail and other pre-trial conditions of release are simply designed to ensure that the person attends all required future court appearances.
 All cases thereafter, unless they’re otherwise pled out, go to what they refer to as a pretrial hearing.

 Many cases, particularly drug cases, involve what they refer to as motions to suppress evidence, due to searches that are believed to be illegal.
-We will oftentimes have a motion hearing to decide whether or not the police did their job correctly, including whether they had probable cause or appropriate level of suspicion to stop or search a person.
+We will often have a motion hearing to decide whether or not the police did their job correctly, including whether they had probable cause or appropriate level of suspicion to stop or search a person.
 If the judge finds that the stop or search is illegal, the evidence found by the police cannot be used at trial.
 In many drug cases a successful motion to suppress evidence can be the deciding factor between winning and losing.

-Can A Passenger Be Arrested And Charged If Drugs Are Discovered In The Vehicle?
+Can a Passenger Be Arrested and Charged If Drugs are Discovered in the Vehicle?

 Even if you know the drugs are there, they would still have to prove that you intended to exercise control over them.
-Perhaps you just got into the vehicle or maybe you saw the driver put the drugs in the car, but they’re not your drugs.
+Perhaps you just got into the vehicle or maybe you saw the driver put the drugs in the car, but they are not your drugs.
 You did nothing to assert some sort of control over them, such as reaching for them.
 Under those circumstances, it would also be hard to show constructive possession.

-What Are The Potential Penalties Associated With A Drug Offense Conviction?
+What Are the Potential Penalties Associated with a Drug Offense Conviction?

 The penalties for drug dealing vary by the type of drug and amounts possessed.
 Using the classes of drugs, A through E, the penalties follow a declining scale in the amount of prison time.
 For instance, for a Class A, most typically heroin, the maximum penalty is up to 10 years in state prison.
-There’s a house correction alternative of 2 ½ years, and the person can also receive a fine of between $1,000 and $10,000.
+There is a house of correction alternative of 2 ½ years, and the person can also receive a fine of between $1,000 and $10,000.
 Class B drugs, most typically cocaine, are basically the same sentence as for Class A. Class C drugs, which are downers and barbiturates, have a maximum penalty of up to five years in state prison.

-Other aggravating factors that can lead to greater sentences, include where the drug dealer directs other people to deal for them.
+Other aggravating factors that can lead to greater sentences, include whether the drug dealer directs other people to deal for them.
 Or if you were dealing any type of drug classes, A through C, to minors, or if you were inducing a minor to sell for you, you are going to receive a much more serious sentence and will not be eligible for any type of early parole.